 ^{} Qualifying items must meet the physical characteristics in 241.235.
-For example, the following items do not meet this requirement and must bear a PS Form 2976: 1) Priority Mail International Flat Rate Envelopes that are not uniformly thick; 2) First-Class Mail International items claimed at the package price; and 3) IPA and ISAL packages (small packets) containing only documents.
+For example, the following items do not meet this requirement and must bear PS Form 2976: 1) Priority Mail International Flat Rate Envelopes that are not uniformly thick; 2) First-Class Package International Service items; and 3) IPA and ISAL packages (small packets) containing only documents.